 Observe that we’ve added a pipe() to the HttpResponse Observable, which the next.handle(req) returns.
 This res object contains the result of the HTTP request which has been sent to the remote API and a response is awaited.

-We have already seen how pipe() works: using a pipe() we pull out the Response stream and then catch in case the response stream has thrown an exception in its course of HTTP request.
-How do we catch it?
-We make use of catchError – an RxJs operator which tracks the stream and catches any runtime errors which occur.
+Using a pipe() we pull out the Response stream and then catch in case the response stream has thrown an exception in its course of HTTP request.

 Within the catchError() we add a callback, to which the error of the type HttpErrorResponse is passed.
-Within this method, we can handle the error we have now caught and proccess it to any logging engine (like all other applications do) or do something else.
+Within this method, we can handle the error we have now caught and process it to any logging engine (like all other applications do) or do something else.

 Finally, we pass on the error using throwError() method, which creates a new Stream with the error that we’re now aware of.
 At clients, we can catch this error during the subscription and handle it according to the context.